 This is from Walmart’s 2014 report (their fiscal year ends on Sept 30th).
 By the way, all the numbers are in MILLIONS of dollars.
 So that $41,771 is actually $42 Billion.
 Remember, Walmart’s annual sales exceed $470 Billion.

 Long term debt is one line and look up in the current liabilities section; it shows the current portion of long-term debt.
-This is required under Generally Accepted Accounting Principles for publically traded companies.
+This is required under Generally Accepted Accounting Principles for publicly traded companies.

 So in your small business, you can do the exact same thing, one line, ‘Long-Term Debt’.
 Nothing illegal or immoral; but will it serve you well?
 How about a more detailed format?